sandlerj/OBSMaxInterfacing/README.md

 Sending video and audio from Max and Ableton in Zoom to make you the coolest person in the meeting/Make experimental music via networking.

-*Tutorial assumes you are using Windows 10, since I don't own a Mac*
+*Tutorial assumes you are using Windows 10, since I don't own a Mac* N.B.
+There's very likely a better way to do this.
+If you know what it is, I would love to know.

 ## Required Software:
 - OBS Studio Download: https://obsproject.com/download